High-Beam Headlights 101: Everything You Need to Know to Be a Safe Driver

 When To Dip Your High Beam Headlights

-As high-beam headlights can also blind other drivers, you need to dip your high-beams before you risk blinding other drivers.
-The exact distance to other vehicles will vary from state to state (look for your state here).
+As high-beam headlights can also blind other drivers, you need to dip your them before you risk blinding other drivers.
+The exact distance to other vehicles will vary from state to state.

 In general, high beam headlights must not be used within: